11 Different Types of Deer in North America

 Most adult males show characteristic palm-shaped antlers during mating rituals and for aesthetic purposes.

-The word “moose,” which is derived from the Algonquian word “moosu,” is essentially a borrowing.
+“moose,” derived from the Algonquian word “moosu,” is a borrowing.

 In the Northern Hemisphere, moose primarily inhabit boreal and temperate broadleaf forests, though they have also been found in subarctic regions.

-With Maine having the highest population among the lower 48 states, they typically reside in Canada, Alaska, and New England.
+Maine has the highest population among the lower 48 states, so people typically reside in Canada, Alaska, and New England.

 In contrast to most deer species, moose are solitary creatures that consume water and terrestrial plants.